ealong/Trilogy-Tutor-Auto-Emailer/README.md

 * If one of the fields for a student whose session is tomorrow is blank (e.g. the Zoom link), the script will throw an error.
 It expects to find a name, email, timezone, and Zoom link for each scheduled student.

+* Seeing a warning message like "Be careful with this message.
+Gmail could not verify that it actually came from _______"?
+See here: https://github.com/ealong/Trilogy-Tutor-Auto-Emailer/issues/2

 * Please feel free to branch and improve!

 * And if you run into any issues, Slack me or use the issues tab.